GlennWSo/resume/content/_index.md

 I'm a mechanical engineer and a software developer.
 My multidisciplinary background helps me understand the needs and challenges that people of different backgrounds face.
-This makes me an excellent system developer, communicator and team-player.
+This makes me an excellent system developer, problem-solver and team-player.

 #### Background:
-I started out as a mechanical engineer, but I have changed tracks towards electronics and software development. development.
-The reason behind this change was simple, I wanted to build a solarcar and so I did on the side of my mechanical studies.
+I started out as a mechanical engineer, but I have since then broadened my competence to include electronics and software.
-After the solarcar was completed, I realized that a love tinkering electrical systems and to iterate on software.
+The reason behind this change was simple, I love to create things and learn about new technologies.
+Through my experience I have realized what I love the most is tinkering on electrical systems and to iterate on software.